-The DEAs offer an opportunity for the Government of Singapore to make progress on the interoperability of data privacy frameworks and cross border data transfer mechanisms with key trading partners in the region and globally.
-The DEAs should include provisions that will enhance the interoperability of data protection and privacy frameworks and recognize the use of a variety data transfer mechanisms that meet the domestic standards of both Singapore and its negotiating partners.
+The JAEPA offers an opportunity for the Governments of Australia and Japan to make progress on the interoperability of data privacy frameworks and cross border data transfer mechanisms with key trading partners in the region and globally.
+The JAEPA should include provisions that will enhance the compatibility and interoperability of data protection and privacy frameworks and recognise the use of a variety data transfer mechanisms that meet the domestic standards of both Australia and Japan.